-- 9. For purposes of the ISAs (UK), the following terms have the meanings attributed below: - (a) P, performance materiality means tThe amount or amounts set by the auditor at less than materiality for the financial statements as a whole to reduce aggregation risk to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the financial statements as a whole.
-If applicable, performance materiality also refers to the amount or amounts set by the auditor at less than the materiality level or levels for particular classes of transactions, account balances or disclosures. - (b) Aggregation risk The probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the financial statement as a whole.
+- 9. For purposes of the ISAs (UK), the following terms have the meanings attributed below: - (a) P, performance materiality means I amount or amounts set by the auditor at less than materiality for the financial statements as a whole to reduce aggregation risk to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the financial statements as a whole.
+If applicable, performance materiality also refers to the amount or amounts set by the auditor at less than the materiality level or levels for particular classes of transactions, account balances or disclosures.

-26 ISA (UK) 600 (Revised), paragraphs 30 and 3142
+26 ISA (UK) 600 (Revised September 2022), paragraphs 30 and 3142